jmckib/react-csv/README.md

 # Overview :

+NOTE: This is a fork of abdennour/react-csv meant to fix a [single bug that puts an unprintable char at the beginning of every csv](https://github.com/abdennour/react-csv/issues/22).

 Generate CSV document  according to given data.

 This data can be array of arrays , or array of literal objects or string which is the CSV content.